 - Data Science Ops

-These are not linear steps.
+These are not linear data science steps.
 You will start with step one and then proceed to step two.
 However, from there, you should naturally flow among the steps as necessary.

 Several small iterative steps are better than a few larger comprehensive phases.